MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/oauth2-twitter.md

     - dileepsinghmicrosoft
 ---

-# Configure the Twitter provider for portals
+# Configure the Twitter provider for Power Pages

 As explained in [Configure an OAuth 2.0 provider for Power Pages](oauth2-provider.md), Twitter is one of several identity providers that use the OAuth 2.0 protocol.
 To get started with configuring Twitter as the identity provider, select **Configure** from the [provider settings](/power-apps/maker/portals/configure/use-simplified-authentication-configuration#add-configure-or-delete-an-identity-provider) page.

-> [!IMPORTANT]
-> Twitter authentication for portals is temporarily unavailable because of the compatibility issues.

 ## Step 1.
 Create a Twitter app

 To use **Twitter** as an identity provider, you need to [create an app in Twitter](https://developer.twitter.com/apps) with a redirect URL.

 > [!NOTE]
-> The Reply URL is used by the Twitter app to redirect users to the portal after the authentication succeeds.
-If your portal uses a custom domain name, you might have a different URL than the one provided here.​
+> The Reply URL is used by the Twitter app to redirect users to the website after the authentication succeeds.
+If your website uses a custom domain name, you might have a different URL than the one provided here.​

 **To create an app in Twitter**